slevey087/nashJS/docs/stock-games/normal.md

 Using this skeleton will automatically load several simple strategies, primarily meant for testing.
 These are:

-* `chooseFirst` - A player using this strategy will always choose the first available option.
+* `Choose First` - A player using this strategy will always choose the first available option.
-* `chooseSecond` - A player using this strategy will always choose the second available option.
+* `Choose Second` - A player using this strategy will always choose the second available option.
-* `randomize` - A player using this strategy will choose randomly from the options presented to it, with equal probability.
+* `Randomize` - A player using this strategy will choose randomly from the options presented to it, with equal probability.